East Friesland and its Tea Culture

 Pour water that has been brought to boiling point, but not allowed to boil, onto the leaves until they are just about covered

-Steep it for three minutes and you will have a 'stimulating' brew, steeping for five minutes a 'calming', very strong, one
+Steep it for three minutes and you will have a "stimulating" brew, steeping for five minutes a "calming" - very strong - one

 Top up the pot with boiling water

-Put several of the 'Kluntjes' in each cup, one at a time because putting to many in at once is believed to bring bad luck.
+Put several of the Kluntjes in each cup, one at a time because putting to many in at once is believed to bring bad luck.
 These will crackle as the cup fills with tea which has been poured through a sieve and that sound is the start of the ceremony.

-The cream is put 'on the tea' with a special cream spoon along the edge of the cup, letting it spill from right to left.
+The cream is put "on the tea" with a special cream spoon along the edge of the cup, letting it spill from right to left.
 No real reason it is just tradition.
-The cold cream runs down into the hot tea and makes a cloudy 'Wulkje' effect
+The cold cream runs down into the hot tea and makes a cloudy "Wulkje" effect

 First the cream, which symbolizes "Sky" and lines the stomach for the bitter flavor of the tea; "Water" follows, and finally the sweetness of the sugar "Land".
 And sometimes, especially in the cold and windy winter season, rum.

 A spoon has to be placed into the cup when you have had enough, otherwise the signal you are giving is that you would like more so the cup will be constantly refilled.

-For anyone who is touring in Germany, and finds themselves in East Frisia, then 'Nu is Teetiet'..........Now it's teatime.
+For anyone who is touring in Germany, and finds themselves in East Frisia, then "Nu is Teetiet"..........Now it's teatime.

 Content copyright © 2021 by Francine A. McKenna.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine A. McKenna.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.